tableau/server-client-python/contributing.md

 * **bug** - A bug is an unintended behavior for existing functionality.
 It only relates to existing functionality and the behavior that is expected with that functionality.
 We do not use **bug** to indicate priority.
 * **enhancement** - An enhancement is a new piece of functionality and is related to the fact that new code will need to be written in order to close this issue.
 We do not use **enhancement** to indicate priority.
-* **CLARequired** - This label is used to indicate that the contribution will require the CLA is signed before we can accept a PR.
+* **CLARequired** - This label is used to indicate that the contribution will require that the CLA is signed before we can accept a PR.
 This label should not be used on Issues
 * **CLANotRequired** - This label is used to indicate that the contribution does not require a CLA to be signed.
 This is used for minor fixes and usually around doc fixes or correcting strings.
 * **help wanted** - This label on an issue indicates it's a good choice for external contributors to take on.
 It usually means it's an issue that can be tackled by first time contributors.